nicolasbrugneaux/nicolasbrugneaux.github.io/about/index.md

 # About me

-I am a French developer based in Berlin.
-I'm currently a lead software engineer at [Passbase](https://passbase.com).
+I am a French developer based in Strasbourg.
+I'm currently a partner, engineering at [Clabs](https://clabs.co/).

 You can ask me anything on [Twitter](https://twitter.com/nbrugneaux).
 If you wish for a more private way of contacting me, you can reach <br>